THE DAINTY SQUID

 While reading reviews on Amazon, I came across the word ‘remaindered’.
 The review wasn’t about the book’s content but the book itself.
 I hadn’t heard this term before so I hopped over to Google and learned that remaindered books are ones that are already printed and no longer selling well so they’re liquidated.
 They’ll sometimes be marked by the publisher or bookseller so that they can’t be returned but otherwise, they’re generally in new, unused condition.

 Learning this term led to me Book Outlet.
 They sell remaindered books as well as store returns and special publisher buyouts.
-All of their books are at least 50% off of retail.
+All of their books are at least 50% off of retail without any coupons.
 50% OFF!!!
 Sounds too good to be true, right!?
+Well, spoiler alert, it’s not!

 I started browsing their horror section just out of curiosity but soon found myself filling my cart because C’MON how could I resist a deal as good as this?